ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_free-form_shapes.md

 ## To digitize a free-form shape...

-1Insert artwork to use as a digitizing backdrop.
+1. Insert artwork to use as a digitizing backdrop.
 Make sure Show Bitmaps or Show Vectors are toggled on or press 0 (zero) to see artwork on screen.

-2Select a color and stitch type.
+2. Select a color and stitch type.

-3Select a tool and mark corner or curve points around the outline of the shape.
+3. Select a tool and mark corner or curve points around the outline of the shape.

 - Click to enter corner points.
 - Right-click to enter curve points.